AndrewAPrice/Perception/Libraries/perception/public/perception/serialization/README.md

 ```

 You can serialize to a `std::vector<std::byte>` with [`SerializeToByteVector`](vector_write_stream.h), to shared memory with [`SerializedToSharedMemory`](shared_memory_write_stream.h), etc. You can deserialize with [`DeserializeFromByteVector`](memory_read_string.h), [`DeserializeFromSharedMemory`](memory_read_string.h), etc. There's even a [`DeserializeToEmpty`](memory_read_string.h) to reset all the values back to null/0/empty.

+The string name passed to serializer for each field does not influence the size of anything when serialized to binary.
+This name is only used when serializing to a string (e.g. to print out the value of the serializable).

 In order to remain backwards/forward compatible, the method calls to the serializer are order dependent.
 If you no longer care about a field, you can skip it by providing no parameters, e.g. `serializer.String()` will skip a string (either passing it on deserialization, or not outputting anything and saving memory on serialization).
 Don't change the types, as the serializer needs to know the type of value to skip it.